 The park suffered financially in the Great Depression and was purchased in 1933 by new owners for $35,000 to free it from bankruptcy.
 They invested heavily in the park, adding a new nightclub, boardwalk, and the Blue Streak rollercoaster.

 Ownership changed again in the 1940s, with a new management team which included Dr Harry Windslow.
 Under their direction, attractions such as Kiddieland and Fairyland Forest were added.
 In Fairyland Forest, guests encountered scenes such as Ali Baba, Red Riding Hood and Noah's Ark.
 They could also visit live animals including deer, mountain goats, prairie dogs and monkeys.
-It was closed in 1985 and is now the site of Camperland, a campground across the road from the park's front entrance that was upgraded in 1990.
+It was closed in 1985 and became the site of Camperland, a campground across the road from the park's front entrance that was upgraded in 1990.

 Control of the park passed through two generations of the Windslow family, before being handed to Charles Flynn on the death of his mother in 1981.
 A number of bad decisions and the changing amusement park market caused much decline in the fortunes of Conneaut Lake Park throughout the 1980s and early 90s, resulting in Flynn's attempt to auction off much of the park in 1992.

 The community stepped in, with seven local businessmen buying the majority of rides at auction, together with the rest of the park.
 Unfortunately they were unable to make a profit either and, following the failure to open at all in 1995, Summer Resorts Inc. purchased the park in 1996 for $2million.
 But they too had financial problems, and the park was donated to the local community.
-Conneaut Lake Park is now a public trust, run by a board of trustees on behalf of and for the benefit of the people it was originally built to serve over 100 years ago.
+Conneaut Lake Park was placed into a public trust, run by a board of trustees on behalf of and for the benefit of the people it was originally built to serve over 100 years ago.